Alogani/NimGo_multithreadingattempt/README.md

     - Or to facilitate complex intercommunications
 - **Drawbacks**:
   - slightly slower for very fast I/O operations (files)
-  - usage of more memory -> to estimate, but maybe 4 KB (using virtual memory) to 56 kB (using physical memory) by active I/O waiting operation
+  - usage of more memory (barely noticeable for few I/O operations)

 ### Compared to threads
 _The advantages and drawbacks are similar than comparing async/await with threads_

 - **Advantages**:
-  - easiness to pass data
+  - simpler to spawn, simpler to pass data between coroutines and have a result
-  - much more lightweight on memory, no OS limitations on the "spawning" count
+  - more lightweight on memory
+  - No spawn limit (hundreds of thousands of courintes can be spawned)
   - faster for I/O
 - **Drawbacks**:
   - Code is not running parellelly (Doesn't answer necessarly the same problematics)